The amount of time you have to escape a house fire has greatly decreased in the past few decades:

 - Learn 11 places you should not put smoke alarms

-- Replace any that over 8 years old, damaged or has been painted over.
+- Replace any smoke alarms that are over 8 years old, damaged or have been painted over.

 Have a fire escape plan

-Part of saving yourself and family includes having a fire escape plan that all family members know and understand why its’ important.
+Part of saving yourself and your family includes having a fire escape plan that all family members know, and understand why it is important.
 Just as you’ve had fire drills in school or sometimes at work, it is wise to have them at home about twice a year.

-Remember: Crawl low under any toxic smoke when escaping – heavy smoke and poisonous gases collect first along the ceiling and get lower and lower as the fire builds.
-Reinforce how hot the smoke filled air may be and that after a few gulps you can damage your lungs, pass out or even die.
+Remember: Crawl low under any toxic smoke when escaping.
+Heavy smoke and poisonous gases collect first along the ceiling and get lower and lower as the fire builds.
+Reinforcing how hot the smoke-filled air may be and that after a few gulps you can damage your lungs, pass out or even die.

 Do a “Blindfold Test”

-If you really want to train for a major house fire do a blindfold test; both you and the family members, including the kids.
-The kids will love it.
+If you really want to train for a major house fire, do a blindfold test, both you and the family members, including the kids.
+In fact, the kids will probably love it.

-Pick a room that you feel that you may get trapped in or a bedroom.
+Pick a bedroom or a room that you feel that you could get trapped in.
 Picture in your mind that the room is very hot and filled with heavy dark smoke, that you can’t even see where the door is.
 Think that you must get out safely and what path you will escape by.